elitenomad/family-tree/README.md

 ## Design decisions

-- As there was no mention of adding a other relationships (e.g. spouse, husband) in the program, i made a technical choice to create a family tree data structure filled with the information provided in the image (For image reference, please look into problem statement).
+- As there was no mention of adding a other relationships (e.g. spouse, husband) in the program, i made a technical choice to create a family tree data structure pre - filled with the data provided in the image (For image reference, please look into problem statement).
 - If the commands sent are invalid, they will be ignored
 - Cohorts generation attribute will have husband and wife detail.
 Assumption here is that they are always of opposite sex.
 - Child names must be Unique.
 As the search is based on a name will create problems if the names are not unique.
-- If the names are more than two words, they must be enclosed in single Quotes (Not Double quotes as code handles only single quotes). (e.g 'Queen Margret' )
+- If the names are more than two words, they must be enclosed in single Quotes (Double quotes are not handled). (e.g 'Queen Margret' not "Queen Margret" )
 - Relationship values are static and works only for below values
   - Paternal-Uncle
   - Maternal-Uncle